jronallo/microdata_schemaorg_example/source/code4lib.html.md

 the Microdata model
 is tree-based so it has some limitations as linked data.

-Below the ItemPage is added to the `div#main` on the page and some properties are added within the scope of that `div#main`.
+In the HTML snippet below the ItemPage is added to the `div#main` on the page and some properties are added within the scope of that `div#main`.

     <div id="main" class="container_12" itemscope itemtype="http:schema.org/ItemPage">